South Carolina Waterfowl Association

 Thomasyne Hipp was hired at South Carolina Waterfowl Association in March 2008.
 She is in charge of Fundraising and Membership Services.
 She grew up in Manning, SC, where she spends a great deal of time on the lake with her family and friends.
 Thomasyne loves to read and collect books.
 She also enjoys learning how to cook old and new recipes.
 She's not one of the usual outdoorsy types that work at SCWA, but she believes the work this amazing organization has done for the past 29 years has been a great contributor to wildlife conservation efforts.

-Ed Paul is the Education Director for SCWA and the Wildlife Education Center.
+Ed Paul is the Director of Education Program Sales and Marketing for SCWA and the Wildlife Education Center.
 He was born and raised here on Lake Marion as an avid outdoorsman.
 Ed was hired on full-time with SCWA as the Camp Woodie Director in February of 2011.
 Since the age of 12 he has been a part of SCWA and Camp Woodie as a camper, counselor in training, camp counselor, a shooting instructor, a wood duck technician, agricultural technician, and waterfowl hunting guide.
 Though, he had been many things here at the Association, he longed to be a larger part of the Wildlife Education Center and Camp Woodie.
 In 2012-present, Ed along with the other staff members and supporters of SCWA grew Camp Woodie attendance to record heights each year, and used that momentum to start a school year program “Camp Leopold” making the Wildlife Education Center a year round youth and environmental education program.
 Ed played four years of collegiate baseball at Francis Marion University, and graduated with a business degree with a focus in Management.
 His education, sports and outdoor experiences have prepared him for the challenge of leading the Wildlife Education Center youth programs.
 He is married to Leslie Paul (youth minister at the Presbyterian Church in Manning) who also loves the outdoors and working with youth.
 They have two sons Edsel and Logan.
 Ed’s role in the organization is to ensure a safe and quality experience for all youth who attend programs at SCWA.
 He also, focuses on potential sponsorships and funding for the organization by working closely with each chapter of SCWA, and other outdoor enthusiast who support the mission of passing on our waterfowl and wildlife heritage through education.

 Joe joined the SCWA team in May of 2012 as a Wildlife Technician.
 Growing up in rural upstate New York, Joe quickly fell in love with the outdoors - leading to his decision to pursue a Bachelor's degree in Wildlife Science from the State University of New York College of Environmental Science & Forestry.
 After graduating in 2011, Joe worked at a flyfishing ranch in New Mexico as a guide, but felt the calling to come back East, where he was hired by SCWA.
 It has been an extremely rewarding experience to work in the field of conservation, as well as teach the next generation of outdoor enthusiasts about the importance of the natural world.